How to Get a Medical Aid Claims Dispute Resolution

 - If the route with your legal representative fails, you can contact the Council of Medical Schemes (CMS).
 CMS is the governing body of all the medical aids in South Africa.
 The Minister of Health appoints the Council and is the closest thing to a medical ombudsman you can find.
 The council is set up in such a way that any person who has a problem with their medical aid can contact them and find recourse.
 These problems do not only have to be claims disputes, you can contact them if you feel aggravated with your medical aid too.

 Contact centre: 0861 123 267

 Complaints: 012 431 0608 email: firstname.lastname@example.org

 Eco Glades 2 Office Park

 420 Witch-Hazel Avenue

-• Within 3 days, the council will contact you in writing that your claim has been received and provide you with a reference number, the name of your complaint and the person dealing with it.
+- Within 3 days, the council will confirm in writing that they have received and provide you with a reference number, the name of your complaint and the person dealing with it.

-• The claim will then be assessed and sent to your medical scheme to reply.
+- They will then assess the claim and send it to your medical scheme to reply.

 Aside from a resolution with the medical aids themselves, The Council of Medical Schemes is the only alternative way to find a medical aid claims dispute resolution.